MonoGame/MonoGame/Documentation/using_pipeline_tool.md

 ## Custom Content Processors

-Justl ike XNA, the MonoGame content pipeline supports custom content processors.
+Just like XNA, the MonoGame content pipeline supports custom content processors.
 To use them you need to rebuild them correctly to work against MonoGame.

 The first step is removing all `Microsoft.Xna.Framework.XXX` references and replacing them with references to `MonoGame.Framework` and `MonoGame.Framework.Content.Pipeline`.
 This is required as you will no longer be building against Microsoft XNA.